View over Wellington from the SkyLine track and Mount KayKay.

-New Zealand's capital city is particularly well known for its fantastic local cafes and restaurants, and wealth of film experiences.
-Movie fans will find plenty to see and do in the city, as Wellington is home to the Weta studio which was central to the filming of the Lord of the Rings.
+New Zealand’s capital city is particularly well known for its fantastic local cafes and restaurants, and wealth of film experiences.
+Movie fans will find plenty to see and do in the city, as Wellington / Te Whanganui a Tara is home to the Weta studio which was central to the filming of the Lord of the Rings.
 If you are planning to explore this exciting city with a rental car, here is a guide to help you.

 • Te Aro: Located in the centre of the city, visitors will find plenty to do in Te Aro.
 The region is home to interesting museums and a number of theatres.